imshawan/PyDictAPI/README.md

 ```
 {
-    'word': 'apple',
+    'word': 'Apple',
     'meanings': [
             {
-                'partOfSpeech': 'noun',
+                'partOfSpeech': 'Noun',
                 'definations': [
                         {
-                            'definition': 'the usually round, red or yellow, edible fruit of a small tree, Malus sylvestris, of the rose family.',
+                            'definition': 'The usually round, red or yellow, edible fruit of a small tree, Malus sylvestris, of the rose family.',
                             'example': ''
                         }
                     ]
             },
             {
-                'partOfSpeech': 'noun',
+                'partOfSpeech': 'Noun',
                 'definations': [
                     {
-                        'definition': 'a rosaceous tree, Malus sieversii, native to Central Asia but widely cultivated in temperate regions in many varieties, having pink or white fragrant flowers and firm rounded edible fruits',
+                        'definition': 'A rosaceous tree, Malus sieversii, native to Central Asia but widely cultivated in temperate regions in many varieties, having pink or white fragrant flowers and firm rounded edible fruits',
                         'example': ''
                     }
                 ]